paqul/MinionBot/README.md

 ## Contributing

 Contributions are welcome!
-If you plan to contribute back to this repo, please fork & create the PR against the dev branch.
+Please feel free to submit a Pull Request.

 ## License